 A killer freelance graphic designer contract is crystal clear about:

 - What both parties agree to do and what their respective responsibilities are during the design contract.

 - The specifics of the deal and exactly what is or isn’t included in the design project.

-- What happens when something changes or one party changes their mind (which is more common than what some might think).
+- What happens when something changes or one party changes their mind (which is more common than some might think).

 - A simple overview of Copyrights and legal matters.